dhrubajyoti98/HPPWB/README.md

 &rarr; ```<number of run-passes>``` **must** be greater than **5**.

-- If you want to change the benchmark parameters, edit the ```bench_parameters.config``` file - the contents of the file are self-explanatory.
+&rarr; If you want to change the benchmark parameters, edit the ```bench_parameters.config``` file - the contents of the file are self-explanatory.
 The default values which are set can be viewed by viewed by running ```cat bench_parameters.config```.

 ```console
 #!/bin/bash